 Week 1: Front & Sides

 The rib cage is the most important part of the body for all singers.
-During the first week of the course, you will learn stretching and breathing exercise for training the inhalation muscles located in the rib cage.
+During the first week of the course, you will learn a series of stretching and breathing exercises for training the inhalation muscles located in the rib cage.

 You will learn that the exercises change every day as you go deeper and you will discover more depths in you voice, more power and a deeper connection to your breathing.

 The ribcage – muscles, tissue, and bones are all related.
 The flexibility of your diaphragm is related to the ribcage.
 The diaphragm is the most important inhalation muscle and must be strong, flexible and ready to respond immediately to your inhalation.